-Much of our work has an international element and we have offices in London, Brussels, Hong Kong and Beijing.
+Much of our work has an international element and in 2017 we worked in more than 130 countries.
+We have offices in London, Brussels, Hong Kong and Beijing.
 In other jurisdictions we prefer to remain agile by leading unified, hand-picked teams of lawyers from market-leading law firms.
-All the firms we work with across the wold have a reputation for excellence and independence that mirrors our own.
+All the firms we work with across the world have a reputation for excellence and independence that mirrors our own.

 During the two-year training contract, trainees turn their hand to a broad range of work, taking an active role in four, five or six legal groups while sharing an office with a partner or experienced associate.
 All trainees spend at least two six-month seats in our market leading corporate, commercial and financing groups.
 Subject to gaining some contentious experience, they choose how to spend the remaining time.

 Our overseas offices and close working relationships with market-leading law firms in other jurisdictions mean there are opportunities for trainees to apply for a secondment in their second year.
-Recent secondments have included Amsterdam, Berlin, Brussels, Dubai, Dusseldorf, Frankfurt, Hong Kong, Madrid, Milan, Munich, New York, Oslo, Paris, Singapore, Stockholm, Tokyo and Toronto.
+Recent trainee secondment destinations include Amsterdam, Barcelona, Berlin, Copenhagen, Düsseldorf, Frankfurt, Helsinki, Madrid, Milan, Munich, New York, Oslo, Paris, Singapore, Stockholm, Sydney, Tokyo, Toronto and Washington.

-We offer Open days, Workshops and Work experience schemes to enable you to gain an insight into life as a City lawyer.
+We offer open days, workshops and work experience schemes to enable you to gain an insight into life as a commercial lawyer.
 Full details of these opportunities can be found on our website.

 Our trainees come from a range of universities – it is the quality of the candidate, not the university, that is important to us.
 We like people with: